Kim Kardashian dragged for boasting about lavish island birthday party: ‘Read the room’

 Indeed, many people have had little to celebrate this year, especially in the U.S. Besides the coronavirus, there are wildfires ravaging the West, unemployment at a high, the economy at a low, kids stuck at home for virtual schooling, college students stuck in lockdown on campus, and voters waiting for hours to cast their ballots in a bitter presidential election that has managed to further divide an already deeply polarized nation.

 But in 2020, it seems, we can still rely on the Kardashian clan to unite us in collective rage.
-As of early on Wednesday, the posts in her thread had been retweeted more than 65,000 times in total, most of them criticizing or mocking the media personality for blasting out images from the celebration.
+As of early Wednesday, the posts in her thread had been retweeted more than 65,000 times, most of them criticizing or mocking the media personality for blasting out images from the celebration.

 It is the latest celebrity moment underscoring the rampant inequalities in how the crisis has been experienced, forcing most people to hunker down as elites have exempted themselves from many coronavirus restrictions — and, it seems, from much of the pandemic entirely.

 In March, as the country was just entering its early lockdown, a cadre of celebrities assembled by actress Gal Gadot were panned for a rendition of John Lennon’s “Imagine” filmed from inside their spacious mansions.
-Not long after, NBA players and Hollywood A-listers were slammed for taking coronavirus tests when they were still inaccessible to many health professionals and front line workers.
+Not long after, NBA players and Hollywood A-listers were slammed for taking coronavirus tests when they were still inaccessible to many health professionals and front-line workers.

 Since then, the virus has created plenty of opportunities for the rich and famous to take advantage of their existing investments or make new ones.
 As high-powered media executives fled to second homes on the beach or in the countryside, private island sales have seen a surge of interest from those able to afford them, the New York Times reported.

-True to form, Kardashian’s celebration likely could not have occurred without some kind of massive loophole at the airport.
+True to form, Kardashian’s celebration probably could not have occurred without some kind of massive loophole at the airport.
 Even though an uptick in coronavirus infections has led her home state of California to advise against all forms of nonessential travel, Elle.com pointed out, Kardashian rang in her fifth decade of life by chartering a private plane to the South Pacific.

 The realities of the current moment were not lost on her.
 “Before COVID, I don’t think any of us truly appreciated what a simple luxury it was to be able to travel and be together with family and friends in a safe environment,” she wrote.